cambridge-cares/TheWorldAvatar/Agents/WeatherAgent/README.md

 Weather data can be obtained via two different URLs, both options return a time series object.
 If the weather data at this station is more than 30 minutes old, it will be updated automatically before returning the values.

 1) WeatherAgent/GetWeatherData/latest

 As the name suggests, this gives the latest data point.

-Input: IRI of the station to update with the "station" key., e.g. {"station": "http://station1"}
+Input: IRI of the station to update with the "station" key, e.g. {"station": "http://station1"}

 Output: Serialised TimeSeries object using Gson

 To deserialise